FergusLemon/oystercard/README.md

 >> one_more_oystercard.touch_out(tooting)
 RuntimeError: Your have a negative balance of (£-6) please top up at least £7 before making your journey.
 ```
-### Test
-Unit tests can be located in the `spec` directory and can be run from the `oystercard` directory using the command `rake`.
-There is also a feature spec file that contains user stories and code examples as mentioned in step 6 of the installation guide above.

 ### License
 MIT (c) 2018 Fergus Lemon